 - Infra-Red Masking System: From all over the hull and Superstructure a fine mist of cool waterdroplets is sprayed.
 This lowers and distorts the ship’s heat signature.
 Give a -10% penalty to any Read Sensory Instrument rolls to detect the ship using Infra Red systems.
 This system is not effective at speeds over 40 knots (46 mph / 74 kph), as the spray is then blown away by the speed of the ship (Ditto for windspeeds at or over 40 knots).

-- Sonar Masking System: The hull is designed to minimize noise from the hull and uses water bubbles to form a barrier against sonar as well.
+Sonar Masking System: The hull and propulsion are designed to minimize noise from the vessel and uses air bubbles to form a barrier against sonar as well.
 Bubble masker protects both the hull and propellers.
-Gives a -20% penalty to any Read Sensory Instrument rolls to detect this ship using sonar and bubble masker reduces ability to classify vessel.
+Gives a -20% penalty to any Read Sensory Instrument skill rolls to detect this ship using sonar and bubble masker reduces ability to classify vessel.

 - Radar Defeating Profile: The ship superstructure is designed so that the radar profile of the ship is greatly reduced.
 Because of this, attempts to detect the ship using radar are made with a -30% penalty to read sensor rolls when attempting to detect this ship and vessel will appear to be smaller on radar than it would otherwise.
 Go to General Detection Penalties / Bonuses for more information on penalties and bonuses to use with stealth.

 - Combination Radar Detectors and Active Jamming System: Combination of radar detection system (ESM) and an active jamming system.
 The system can detect another radar system at around 125% of the range of the transmitting radar.
 In jamming mode, causes -25% to detection but when it is active, other vehicles/ bases can detect that it is jamming, and some missiles will home in on jamming signals.
 Jamming also causes a -4 penalty to all radar guided weapons.